Frequently Asked Questions

 - Be fair, considerate, honest, trustworthy, and cooperative when dealing with co-workers.

-- Abide by the Workplace Harassment Policy of Harvard University and immediately contact the Director of Operations if you feel victimized by a work-related incident.
+- Abide by the Workplace Harassment Policy of Harvard University and immediately contact your supervisor or Human Resources if you feel victimized by a work-related incident.

 - Be familiar with and follow the policies and procedures of the Arnold Arboretum.